rjspencer/docs/theming.md

 	defaults to 0

-`featured`
+`sticky`

-	whether or not to just return the featured audio track
+	whether or not to just return the sticky audio track

 	accepted values are true or false